 1. Adults need five or fewer hours of sleep.

-Other symptoms that can develop with chronic sleep deprivation (that don’t always reverse with adding back sleep) include; high blood pressure, a weakened immune system, weight gain, a lack of libido, mood swings, paranoia, depression and a higher risk of diabetes, stroke, dementia and some cancers.
+Other symptoms that can develop with chronic sleep deprivation include; a weakened immune system, weight gain, a lack of libido, mood swings, paranoia, depression and a higher risk of dementia and some cancers.

 2. It’s healthy to be able to fall asleep ‘anywhere, anytime’.